Jiantan metro station: Station overview

-The two-level, elevated station structure with one island platform and two side exits.
+This two-level, elevated station structure has one island platform and two side exits.
 The washrooms are inside the entrance area.

 Notable landmarks are National Revolutionary Martyrs' Shrine, Jiantan Park and Ming Chuan University.

 This station is well known for its architecture, which is based on a dragon boat.
-The station is also next to the Shilin Night Market and experiences heavy traffic during the evening hours.
+The station is next to the Shilin Night Market and experiences heavy traffic during the evening hours.

 Due to its unique dragon boat architecture, it was awarded the 19th Annual Taiwan Architecture Award in 1997.

 History

-The station was originally opened on 17 August 1915 as "Miyanoshita Station" (宮ノ下乘降場).
+The station was originally opened on 17 August 1915 as Miyanoshita station (宮ノ下乘降場).
 It was for passengers looking to visit Taiwan Grand Shrine on Jiantan Mountain.
 The shrine no longer exits; its former location is where the Grand Hotel currently stands.
 After the war, it was renamed Chientan station and then closed in the 1950s.
-The station location was where the Jiantan Youth Activity Center currently stands.
+The location was where the Jiantan Youth Activity Center currently stands.

-The Taipei Metro station was originally going to be constructed as two stations: one at the old TRA station location and another one called Mingchuan Station.
+The Taipei Metro station was originally going to be constructed as two stations: one at the old TRA station location and another one called Mingchuan station.
 However, residents around the proposed Mingchuan Station opposed the plan.
 Thus, a station was constructed at the midpoint of the two proposed stations, and was opened on 28 March 1997.